ge-flight-analytics/EmsApi.Client/csharp/README.md

 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
 * Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project, until this library is distributed as a nuget package.

-## Include the library in your own project.
+## Include the library in your own project (the nuget way).
 * Start a new project or solution in Visual Studio.
+* In the Solution Explorer, right click the References entry under the project and select Manage Nuget Packages...
+* In the Package source box at the top right, select the ems-api-sdk package source.
+	* If it's not already in the list, click the gear icon next to the dropdown, and add a new source with the name "ems-api-sdk", and the [Appveyor project nuget package source](https://ci.appveyor.com/nuget/ems-api-sdk) URL.
+	* The appveyor feed is the only way to get packages currently.
+Once the library reaches 1.0 we will provide nuget.org packages as well.
+* Search or browse for "EmsApi.Client" and install.

+## Include the library in your own project (the build it yourself way).
+* Download this repository and build EmsApi.Client.sln
+* Start a new project or solution in Visual Studio.
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
 * Select Browse, locate EmsApi.Client\bin\EmsApi.Client.dll under this directory.
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
-* Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project, until this library is distributed as a nuget package.
+* Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project.
 * The library has a compilation target of .NET standard 1.4, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 1.1, and some other stuff like UWP and Xamarin.

 # Details